| Title: | A Fully Featured Logging Framework |

 standardize_threshold()

-Coerce LogEvents to data.frames
+Coerce LogEvents to data.frames, data.tables,

-or tibbles
+or tibbles.

-## S3 method for class 'LogEvent' as.data.frame( x, row.names = NULL, optional = FALSE, stringsAsFactors = FALSE, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = NULL ) as.data.table.LogEvent( x, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = "msg" ) as_tibble.LogEvent( x, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = "msg" )
+## S3 method for class 'LogEvent' as.data.frame( x, row.names = NULL, optional = FALSE, stringsAsFactors = FALSE, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = NULL ) as.data.table.LogEvent( x, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = "msg" ) as_tibble.LogEvent( x, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = "msg" )## S3 method for class 'LogEvent' as.data.frame( x, row.names = NULL, optional = FALSE, stringsAsFactors = FALSE, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = NULL ) as.data.table.LogEvent( x, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = "msg" ) as_tibble.LogEvent( x, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = "msg" )

 x |